Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Improved Teuton smithy name generation.

+* Civilization
+- Added many new component words for Germanic settlement, province and smithy name generation.

 * Factions
 - Added support for factions using a different language than their civilizations.
-- The England and Scotland factions now use English for proper name generation.
+- The England and Scotland factions now use English for proper name generation (for units, settlements, provinces and smithies).

 * Grand Strategy
 - Fixed issue which caused custom heroes to not be placed in the province properly after the "On the Vanaquisl" event mission.